chriswickham100/world_bank_streamlit/README.md

 # World Bank Country Data

-This streamlit app will allow users to select countries and explore relevant data from the World Bank Open Data Hub.
+This repository contains a number of applications that import data using the World Bank Public API and present it using streamlit.